The Law of Uniform Connectedness

 1. Google's Material Design

 Google's Material Design follows the principle of uniform connectedness.
-It utilizes consistent visual cues and styling throughout its design system.
+It features consistent visual cues and styling throughout its design system.
 As it uses common color schemes, typography and iconography, Google creates a cohesive and visually connected user interface across its products.
-This makes it easier for users to navigate and interact with different apps and services.
+This is something that makes it easier for users to navigate and interact with different apps and services.

 Image showing Google's Material Design's Actions screen.